pawankumargali/examSite/README.md

 ## MySQL and PHP Online Examination Website

-### No Login Required, users once registered cannot take test again.
+### Register to Take Test(No Login Required), users once registered cannot take test again.

-#### Note: css for instructions.php and results.php in './styles/resultstyle.php'
+#### Note: css for instructions.php and results.php in './styles/resultstyle.css'

-####       css for index.php in './styles/regstyle.php'
+####       css for index.php in './styles/regstyle.css'

 #### Database "quizdatabase.sql" contains 4 tables with columns as mentioned